EXECUTIVE - Biographies

 Dr. Li’s sustained research is devoted to geospatial mapping and urban remote sensing using earth observation images and LiDAR point clouds with significant impact in geomatics industry.
 He has supervised over 100 PhD, MSc and Honours these to completion.
 Dr. Li has co-authored over 250 research papers published in prestigious IEEE, ISPRS, Elsevier journals in remote sensing with higher Google Scholar citations and ResearchGate citations.

-He joined the (CIG) in 2001 and has been serving on the Canada’s National Committee for ISPRS since 2002.
+He joined the Canadian Institute of Geomatics (CIG) in 2001 and has been serving on the Canada’s National Committee for ISPRS since 2002.
 He was elected Vice President of CIG in the 113th AGM on October 27, 2020.
 He currently also serving on the CIG Certification Committee and Associate Editor of GEOMATICA in remote sensing.

 In addition, he has been serving ISPRS Working Group chair/co-chair since 2004 and ICA Commission chair/vice chair since 2008.
 Dr. Li is currently serving as Associate Editor of IEEE Transactions on Geoscience and Remote Sensing, IEEE Transactions on Intelligent Transportation Systems, Canadian Journal of Remote Sensing, and the editorial board of the International Journal of Cartography.